onepub-dev/nginx-le/cli/README.md

 If you have set AUTO_ACQUIRE=true then Nginx-Le will automatically acquire a certificate.

-If you have set AUTO_ACQUIRE=false then when Nginx-LE detects that it doesn't have a vaid certificate it will enter certificate acquistion mode.
+If you have set AUTO_ACQUIRE=false then when Nginx-LE detects that it doesn't have a valid certificate it will enter certificate acquisition mode.

-In this mode it will display a default 'Certificate Acquistion Required' home page with instructions on obtaining a certificate.
+In this mode it will display a default 'Certificate Acquisition Required' home page with instructions on obtaining a certificate.

 You then need to run the `nginx-le acquire` command.